 Walter Neue by Dinamo

-Submissions
+Submissions currently closed

-We accept two submissions per writer, with the exception of poetry.
-For poetry, we will accept three stand-alone poems per writer, or one poetry collection comprising up to four poems.
-Submissions are only accepted via the Writers SA Submittable page.
+Submissions will only be accepted via the Writers SA Submittable page.
 Before submitting, please read the full submission guidelines found there, which include additional information about what we’re looking for, terms for commissioning, and detail on the formats.

 If you still have questions, please contact us on hello@splinterjournal.com